“The Isle of Slaves” (Empathy 1)

 Trivelin wanted to extract that quality and capability from the human heart by constriction.
 That quality was given a name a century later and called with the German name ‘Einfuhulung’ better known as ’empathy’.

-Empathy needs to flourish and grow in freedom as that is what we need to heal social fractures and conflict.
+Empathy needs to flourish and grow in freedom as that is what we need to heal social fractures and conflicts.
 It can’t be inoculated be any law or regulation, it can’t be forced by punishments but has to be worked out on individual basis and within communities to increase our social awareness and personal responsibility.

 The happy end of the play made everyone enjoying and leaving the Cygnet with a light mood and good memory of the performance, of the actors, their director and the whole team at Cygnet Theatre!